fortrabbit/blog/chromopoly.md

 ## In closing

-I keep using Firefox because uBlock Origin is still available (hello Manifest V3).
+I keep using Firefox with uBlock Origin (hello Manifest V3).
 But it should not be forgotten that Firefox major revenue source (75%?) is for the default search engine deal with Google.

 I'd like to see an open, decentralized internet.
 I believe a diverse browser ecosystem means better security, more innovation and stronger privacy protections.
 I've read about growing influence by tech giants on web standards through WHATWG and W3C, but I lack insights.
 Is it time for antitrust action?
 I don't know.
+Do I want to see want to see a new browser by an AI company that does not have a good track record in privacy?
+No, I don't.

 Up until, please remember to don't be evil.
 Thanks.